CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 - **Optional:** Practice using example code from our [Feature Includes Bonanza page](https://collectionbuilder.github.io/collectionbuilder-gh/feature_options.html){:target="_blank" rel="noopener"}.

-- After you are done editing the About page, write your commit message (e.g., "Edit About page") and commit your changes.
+- After you are done editing the About page, write your commit message (e.g. Edit About page) and commit your changes.
 View your changes by visiting your site’s URL.

 ## 16. Explore potential next steps.